yushoo/NotesOnReact/intro.md

 React runs on the client and there's benefits to that: Performance bumps, makes interfaces more interactive, no need for reloading pages for everything to happen (only certain parts are reloaded).

+React is a single page application framework, meaning that everything runs through one single page (index.html).

 # Why use React?
 - Makes front-end JavaScript much easier
 - Uses self contained, independent components with their own state